-102. On the other hand, denying copyright to authors of such derivative works who are not community members might discourage creativity and establish inequities between authors from within communities and those not.
+104. It should be noted that denying copyright to authors of such derivative works who are not community members might discourage creativity and establish inequities between authors from within communities and those not.
 An option could be to oblige external authors to acknowledge the community whose traditions were used as a source of inspiration, to share benefits from exploitation of the copyright, and/or to respect some form of moral rights in the underlying traditions used.
-This is the approach adopted in the Pacific Model of 2002 and in the Draft Provisions on TCEs before the Committee.